 You may call, visit, or write to any RRB office.
 In most cases, your reporting can be completely handled by telephone.
 If you plan to personally visit one of the RRB offices, please call for an appointment.
 You will not be refused service if you do not make an appointment, but the RRB staff may be better able to assist you when an appointment is made.
-RRB offices are open to the public 9:00 AM to 3:30 PM on Monday, Tuesday, Thursday, and Friday and 9:00 AM to 12:00 PM on Wednesday.
+The hours RRB offices are open to the public can be found on our website at www.rrb.gov or by calling 877-772-5772.